Skip to main content

 get a free quote

 Having to consider your own mortality is a sensitive subject.
-It’s made even more complicated when you consider the financial well-being of your dependents.
-Luckily, there’s life insurance, which provides you with the assurance that upon your passing, your family and dependents will be taken care of.
+It’s even more complicated when you consider the financial well-being of your dependents.
+Luckily, there’s life insurance, which assures that upon your passing, your family and dependents will be taken care of.

-When it comes to life insurance, there are many options available.
-The two most common types of life insurance are term life insurance and whole (or permanent) life insurance.
 But what kind is right for you?
-When looking for life insurance quotes, it’s helpful to understand what each type offers, and what the cost to you will be.
+When looking for life insurance quotes, it’s helpful to understand what each policy type offers and the cost.

 What is term life insurance?

-A benefit of term life insurance is that most policies allow you to convert to permanent, or whole life, insurance but changes to your health, job, or lifestyle may affect your premiums.
+A benefit of term life insurance is that most policies allow you to convert to another insurance product, such as whole life insurance.
+However, your health, job, or lifestyle changes may affect your rates.

 Why choose term vs. whole life insurance?

-In another example, a colleague recently purchased term life insurance when his wife went back to school.
+Another example is a colleague who purchased term life insurance when his wife returned to school.
 If anything were to happen to him, he wanted to ensure that her education and expenses were covered until she re-entered the workforce.
-They bought an inexpensive 5-year-term.
+They bought an inexpensive 5-year term policy.

-It’s also a good option if you’re a business owner who is looking for key person protection – or insurance coverage for individuals that play an invaluable role in a company.
-With businesses experiencing turnovers in staff and unpredictable longevity, it’s a safe way to get coverage while not making long-term commitments.
+A term life policy is also a good option if you’re a business owner looking for key person protection or insurance coverage for individuals who play an invaluable role in a company.
+With businesses experiencing staff turnover and unpredictable longevity, it’s a safe way to get coverage without making long-term commitments.

-Term life insurance can be looked upon as an option if you’re looking to create replacement income for your dependents in case of death, as it provides a tax-free payment to your beneficiary.
-If, on the other hand, you want to ensure that you’re covered for your entire life, you might want to consider whole life insurance.
+Term life insurance is the more affordable option compared to whole life.
+However, it’s important to reiterate that term policies are only valid for a limited time.
+If you’re looking to create replacement income for your dependents in case of death and provide a tax-free payment to your beneficiary, term life insurance is the way to go.
+On the other hand, if you want to ensure you’re covered for your entire life, you might want to consider a whole life insurance policy.

 Looking for the best life insurance rates?